What is Probate?

 What if there is no will?

 If a person dies without a will, it is called dying “intestate.”
-The probate court will appoint a personal representative and the remaining estate assets will be distributed in accordance with state law, after creditors and taxes have been paid.
+The probate court will appoint a personal representative, when applicable, and the remaining estate assets will be distributed in accordance with state law, after creditors and taxes have been paid.

 This material is for informational purposes only and should not be construed as legal advice.
-Florida law requires that virtually all estates have a licensed Florida attorney assist with the estate administration.
-Our firm is experienced in all facets of both summary and formal estate administration.
-Please let us know if we can assist you with your probate needs.
+Florida law requires that virtually all estates have a licensed Florida attorney assisting with the estate administration.
+Effective January 2024, our firm is only accepting probate matters on a selective basis, but if we cannot assist you, we will be happy to recommend other law firms that may be able to guide you through the process.
+Remember that a good estate plan can help your family avoid having to go through probate court.